 Carnival is a vibrant display of artistic expression and Capeonian pride!
 Revellers gather from far and wide to enjoy Cape Town Carnival which is celebrated with lots of music, costumes, dancing, large colourful floats, giant puppets, live music, fireworks, family-friendly activities and much more!

-Carnival kicks of around 3pm in Green Point.
-Green Point Road stops cars and transforms into a magical pedestrian paradise, filled with food, fun, music and magic!
-Before the parade properly gets underway there are still loads of festivities and music on the street with revellers dressed in costumes and plenty of music and dancers entertaining the masses.
+Traditionally the Cape Town Carnival kicks off around 3pm in Green Point.
+Somerset Road is transformed into a magical pedestrian paradise, filled with food, fun, music and magic!
+Before the parade properly gets underway there are still loads of festivities and music on the street with revelers dressed in costumes and plenty of music and dancers entertaining the masses.

 The open street lasts from 3PM to 6:45PM.
 At 7:00PM the Green Point Fan Walk parade officially begins.
 People fill the stands, pavement, buses to watch thousands of performers and floats take to the streets.
 The parade is colourful spectacle featuring incredible costumes, dancers, music, floats and entertainment.
 There are also plenty of food and drink stalls along the way.